MisterDevo/TFTFT-test-for-the-first-time/README.md

 # Test For the First Time ( TFTFT )

 ## **Demo Backends : _This repo on the default master branch_**
+Download it ! or Clone it ! or Fork it ! or ...
+Then Install it, Start it, Test it, Browse it, Containerize it ...
 ### TFTFT ExpressJs - TFTFT AngularJs :

 ##### `npm install`